ertis-research/grafana-panel-what-if/README.md

 #### Extra information about models

 Some model information can be added in the tool to support the understanding of the prediction results.
-If configured, this data will be displayed under the predict button in [step 4](#step-4-predict-result) and will appear from the data import onwards (it can be consulted while modifying the tag values).
+If [configured](#extra-information), this data will be displayed under the predict button in [step 4](#step-4-predict-result) and will appear from the data import onwards (it can be consulted while modifying the tag values).
 This section can be minimised at any time with the arrow to the left of the title.

 The information displayed will depend on the amount of information received by the query:
 - If the query **does not return any data** or the extra information has not been configured correctly, the extra information section will not appear.
 - If the query **returns one or two pieces of information**, these will be displayed in the section itself.
 - If the query **returns more than two pieces of information**, the first two will be displayed in the section itself, while you will have to click on the *See more* button to see the rest.
 This will display a dialogue window with all available information.
 To close it you can use the *X* in the top right corner or click anywhere on the page outside the dialogue window.

+#### Extra calculation using models

+An extra calculation can be added to use the model and the data collection, providing a useful result for analysis.
+If [configured](#extra-calculation), a new button will appear below the predict button in [step 4](#step-4-predict-result) and above any extra information, if present.
+This calculation will include, at a minimum, a button with the assigned name, and may include various fields for parameters that must be filled before executing the calculation.
+There are three types of fields the calculation may request:

+- **Text field**: Allows entry of any text without letter restrictions.
+- **Number field**: Allows entry of any number, whether integer or decimal, using a period as the decimal separator.
+- **Date field**: When clicked, a date picker appears, allowing selection of any date, past or future.
+Once selected, the date will be displayed in the user’s regional format.

+Once the calculation is executed, the result will appear in the same section as the usual What-If result.
+If the What-If analysis is run either before or after the extra calculation, a tab selection will appear at the top of the results to easily switch between both results.
+The results section for the additional calculation includes a main conclusion and a subtitle with further relevant information (either dynamic or static).
+Additionally, a [graph](#understanding-the-comparative-graph) similar to the one in the standard analysis will be displayed, reflecting the model requests made to complete the calculation.

 #### CSV import/export